astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

           {{ range .Alerts }}{{ .Annotations.description }}
           {{ end }}
         title: '{{ .CommonAnnotations.summary }}'
+  }
 ```

-For more information on configuring the Alertmanager ConfigMap, read the [Prometheus documentation](https://prometheus.io/docs/alerting/configuration/).
+To add a new receiver to Astronomer Enterprise, add the receiver object to your `config.yaml` file and push the changes to your platform as described in [Apply a Config Change](https://www.astronomer.io/docs/enterprise/stable/manage-astronomer/apply-platform-config).
+For more information on building and configuring receivers, read the [Prometheus documentation](https://prometheus.io/docs/alerting/configuration/).

 ## Built-in Alerts